 How to import Python graphs into Memgraph

-GQLAlchemy holds translators that can import Python graphs (NetworkX, PyG or DGL graphs) into Memgraph.
+GQLAlchemy holds translators that can import Python graphs (NetworkX, PyG, DGL or TF-GNN graphs) into Memgraph.
 These translators take the Python graph object and translate it to the appropriate Cypher queries.
 The Cypher queries are then executed to create a graph inside Memgraph.

 In this guide you will learn how to: